Each week in Canada, 560 people hear the words, “You have lung cancer.”

 Lung cancer is the most commonly diagnosed cancer in Canada.
 It is responsible for more cancer deaths than breast, colorectal and prostate cancers combined.
 Unfortunately, the chance of being diagnosed with lung cancer and the chance of dying from it are much higher for some people in Canada than for others.

-This report shows that people with lower income and people who live in rural and remote communities experience inequities in cancer risk, access to care and outcomes.
+This lung cancer and equity report shows that people with lower income and people who live in rural and remote communities experience inequities in cancer risk, access to care and outcomes.
 These inequities are largely the result of the different groups experiencing the social determinants of health in unequal ways.
 This reality creates barriers that affect some populations more than others:

 - People with lower income and people living in rural and remote communities are more likely to smoke, resulting in a higher incidence of lung cancer.

 - People with lung cancer who have lower income are more likely to be diagnosed in the advanced stages of the disease, when curative treatments like surgery are less helpful.

 - Even when diagnosed at an earlier stage, people with lower income are less likely to receive curative surgery, which contributes to a lower rate of survival for lung cancer.

 When we assess a person’s chances of being diagnosed with lung cancer or dying from it, we need to look beyond physiological factors and individual behaviours.
 Although some people’s cancer risk is due to biology and genetics (and behaviours such as smoking), lung cancer care and outcomes are largely affected by social and economic environments, which affect some populations more than others.
 The social and economic environments that drive 50 percent of population health differences can often be measured by looking at people’s family incomes and where they live (e.g. urban vs. rural communities).